Simon Lappin: Norwich City

-On 31 January 2007, Lappin signed a two and a half-year contract with Norwich City for a £100,000 fee.
+On 31 January 2007, Lappin signed a two-and-a-half-year contract with Norwich City for a £100,000 fee.
 He made his debut for Norwich on 3 February at Carrow Road in a 2–1 win against Leeds United, in which he earned the official sponsor's Man of the Match award.
 Lappin then scored his first goal for Norwich against Luton Town on 27 February.
 City were awarded a free-kick in the 90th minute of the game at Kenilworth Road, with the scores level at 2–2, when Lappin curled in a match-winning goal.
 Lappin played in most of Norwich City's games under Peter Grant in 2007–08, but when Grant was replaced by Glenn Roeder Lappin found himself out of favour after a 3–0 defeat to Plymouth Argyle.
 Lappin was one of six players criticised by Roeder after a 5–1 reserve-team defeat to Ipswich Town.

 Lappin was loaned to Motherwell for the rest of 2007–08 on 31 January 2008.
 During this spell, he played 15 matches and scored two goals, including the only goal of the game in Motherwell's shock 1–0 win against Celtic at Celtic Park.
-Somewhat surprisingly, Lappin remained at Norwich through the following summer.
-Despite the club's poor start to 2008–09, he still failed to get near the first team, even being made to train with the youths by Roeder.
+Lappin remained at Norwich and despite the club's poor start to 2008–09, he still failed to get near the first team, even being made to train with the youths by Roeder.
 Many Norwich fans felt Lappin was being badly treated and should have been recalled to the team.
 After Bryan Gunn's appointment as Norwich manager, Lappin made his first appearance for Norwich's first team in 16 months on 21 March 2009, in a 1–1 draw against Birmingham City at St Andrew's.
 Although his performances were not enough to prevent the club being relegated to League One, Lappin signed a two-year contract extension with the club in June 2009.